PROBIC/mSWEEP/README.md

 pseudoalign --index-dir themisto_index --query-file reads_2.fastq.gz --outfile reads_2_out.txt --temp-dir tmp --rc
 ```

-- Use mSWEEP to estimate cluster abundances from a single file:
+- Use mSWEEP to estimate cluster abundances from a single file with 2 threads:
-> mSWEEP --themisto-1 215_1_alignment.txt --themisto-2 215_2_alignment.txt -i clustering.txt
+> mSWEEP --themisto-1 215_1_alignment.txt --themisto-2 215_2_alignment.txt -i clustering.txt -t 2

 Themisto can utilize multiple threads in the mapping phase.
 You can
 run Themisto on multiple threads by specifying the number of threads